gammy/nes_gamepad/README.md

 `uinput-nes`: A Linux userland driver which creates 1-4 standard joystick interfaces representing a real NES gamepad/controller.
-It relies on nes_arduino_relay (or something which does the same job) for requesting and receiving controller state data from an FTDI virtual serial interface.
+It relies on nes_arduino_relay (or something which does the same job) for requesting and receiving controller state data from a virtual serial interface.

 `nes_arduino_relay`: An Arduino sketch which can decode NES gamepad data from up to 4 controllers.